 Collective taxis to Viñales from Havana are available for around 25-30 CUC, and a private taxi will cost around 80-100.
 There is Viazul bus service from the capital multiple times a day, though seats are often sold out day of, so booking ahead is a must.
 Tickets are around 15 CUC one way.
 The best way to book a casa is on Airbnb, and we work with a local casa that we recommend, but there are many terrific casas with truly amazing hosts all over Viñales.
 Most casas are very similar: a private room with private bathroom, A/C, and breakfast/dinner/drink options, and some of the nicer ones offer patios, rooftops, pools, and other relative luxuries.
 Hosts are used to helping their guests with guides, and transportation to and from Viñales on the fly, but if you’d like to make reservations ahead of time, we at Bridges Cuba arrange transportation from Havana, and guided day tours.

-Yes, Havana is exciting, Havana is bustling, Havana has it all — but sometimes you want some time to just relax in a beautiful place.
+Yes, Havana is exciting, Havana is bustling, Havana has it all — but sometimes you want a beautiful place to just relax.
 Cienfuegos is that place.
 Despite it’s size (pop.
-160,000) and status as the (eponymous) provincial capital, and despite it’s sugar-rich history, Cienfuegos feels like a large coastal […]
+160,000) and status as the (eponymous) provincial capital, and despite it’s sugar-rich history, Cienfuegos feels like a quaint coastal town.
+It was […]

 West of Havana, the island bends southward into Pinar del Río province, spreading across a mountainous and sparsely developed area about the size of Jamaica or Puerto Rico.
 Lush forests cover mountain ranges full of porous rock and rare geological formations called “mogotes” which create dramatic natural skylines and picturesque palm flecked hills and valleys. […]